lpmi-13/current-projects/README.md

 - users can check out the specific tags to see the fixes (or just git log them)

 ## 105) K8s the hard way for Digital Ocean
+- everything's working apart from the routing...possibly look into ways to replicate the AWS CLI route tables function

 ## 106) inline/block html micromaterial
 - base this off b0rk's simple graphic